Home - About AR - Exams - Clubs - Posters

 The pools are on the sidebar at: ncvec.org

-While entirely optional, Morse Code, sometime called "CW" for the fact that it is often sent using interrupted continuous wave, simply turning on and off a simple fixed frequency, fixed level radio frequency signal, still has several uses in Amateur Radio.
+While entirely optional, Morse Code, sometimes called "CW" for the fact that it is often sent using interrupted continuous wave, simply turning on and off a simple fixed frequency, fixed level radio frequency signal, still has several uses in Amateur Radio.
 Most repeaters use Morse code to satisfy the legal requirement of sending their callsign periodically, and can indicate mains power failure, battery depletion, or other information that way.
 It is also the most efficient non-computer mode of operation, so remains popular with "DXers", and the like.

 The official standard is available for free download from this page on the ITU website.